vitobotta/hetzner-k3s/docs/Maintenance.md

 It's easy to convert a non-HA with a single master cluster to HA with multiple masters.
 Just change the masters instance count and re-run the `create` command.
 This will create a load balancer for the API server and update the kubeconfig so that all the API requests go through the load balancer.

+## Replacing the seed master

+When creating a new cluster, the seed master (or first master) in a HA configuration is `master1`.
+The seed master will change if you delete `master1` due to some issues with the node so it gets recreated.
+Whenever the seed master changes, k3s must be restarted on the existing masters.

 ___
 ## Upgrading to a new version of k3s